Johnnybyzhang/BK2/README.md

+## This repository is now archived as it is intended for a course that I've already taken.

 # BK2 Project

 This is a backend for our project written in a healthy mix of Java, HTML, and C++.